 - Air Conditioner

 Grand i10 Nios Latest Update

-Hyundai Grand i10 Nios Engine and Transmission: It is offered with both BS6-compliant petrol and diesel engines.
-While the 1.2-litre petrol unit makes 83PS/114Nm, the diesel motor develops 75PS/190Nm.
-Both engines come coupled with either a 5-speed MT or a 5-speed AMT.
+Hyundai Grand i10 Nios Powertrain: It comes with a set of 1.2-litre engines.
+While the 1.2-litre petrol unit develops 83PS/114Nm, the diesel motor is rated at 75PS/190Nm.
+Both engines come coupled with either a 5-speed MT or AMT.
 Hyundai also offers the Aura’s 1.0-litre turbo-petrol engine (100PS/172Nm) on the Grand i10 Nios.
-It also offers a CNG kit in two variants of the hatchback that come with a 1.2-litre petrol motor (69PS/95Nm), mated to a 5-speed MT.
+It even provides a CNG kit on the Magna and Sportz variants, producing 69PS and 95Nm.

 Hyundai Grand i10 Nios price list (Variants)

 |AMT Magna1197 cc, Automatic, Petrol, 20.7 kmpl||Rs.6.62 Lakh*|

 |Magna CNG1197 cc, Manual, CNG||Rs.6.84 Lakh*|

 |Sportz Dual Tone1197 cc, Manual, Petrol, 20.7 kmpl||Rs.6.91 Lakh*|

 |Magna CRDi1186 cc, Manual, Diesel, 26.2 kmpl||Rs.7.15 Lakh*|

 |AMT Sportz1197 cc, Automatic, Petrol, 20.7 kmpl||Rs.7.22 Lakh*|